Himakishore3003/AZ/README.md

 # Weather App

-A full-stack weather application built with Python Flask backend and vanilla JavaScript frontend that displays current weather and 5-day forecasts using the OpenWeather API.
+This app was made to test the hosting service of Azure A full-stack weather application built with Python Flask backend and vanilla JavaScript frontend that displays current weather and 5-day forecasts using the OpenWeather API.

 ## Features